 Since OA is primarily an online-only effort, there are no tangible materials to slow down the process.
 Consequently, journals can usually have the paper available to the public in a much shorter span of time.
 That being said, the publishing process is highly variable, so always check with your target journal before submission if you are on a time crunch and plan accordingly.

 Whether you are succumbing to the resounding drumbeat of “publish or perish” or trying to elevate the perceived quality of your published material, your goals will influence your publishing decision.
 There is a race to publish papers, and while this is not always a good thing, scholars do what is necessary to have their work accepted because it is necessary for job acceptance, promotions, and other career accolades.

 In short, publishing “old school” can be a sign of prestige.
-There is a misconception that publishing OA represents poor quality, but the existence of reputable journals such as BMC Medicine and Communications that operate under the hybrid publishing model disproves this notion.
+There is a misconception that publishing OA represents poor quality, but the existence of reputable journals such as BMC Medicine and Nature Communications that operate under the hybrid publishing model disproves this notion.
 Still, perception is never completely grounded in reality, so traditional publishing methods may elevate the perceived quality of your work.